PayFabric/APIs/README.md

 API Versions
 ------------
-For our older but still supported versions of the APIs please see the below:
+For our other supported versions of the APIs please see the below:

 * [Version 1.0](https://github.com/PayFabric/APIs/tree/v1)
 * [Version 2.0](https://github.com/PayFabric/APIs/tree/v2)